DioxusLabs/dioxus/docs/guide/src/elements/component_children.md

 ## The use case

-Let's say you're building a user interface and want to make some part of it clickable to another website.
+Let's say you're building a user interface and want to make some part of it a clickable link to another website.
 You would normally start with the HTML `<a>` tag, like so:

 ```rust
 rsx!(